-Not only have you experienced the beauty and timelessness of the West Coast of Wales and the Llyn Peninsula, you are now in mountains proper.
+Not only have you experienced the beauty and timelessness of the Llyn Peninsula, you are now in proper mountains.

-Old Cree is not so good with hills and there were occasions along the Llanberis Pass where we had to change down into second gear.
+Old motorhomes are not so good going up hill so there were occasions along the Llanberis Pass where we had to change down into second gear.
 It’s quite a long slog, but going slow is something you deliberately want to do here so that you can take in the majesty of the mountains as they increase in size the further you go.